(808) 354-9558

 2. Is the fishing done from a boat, wading, or both?

 Because of the predominance of coral, rock beds, and blue holes, a boat is the optimum way to bonefish on the Molokai Reef.
-It makes spotting cruising bonefish and delivering accurate casts easier, and being mobile provides the opportunity to cover a large amount of water.
+It makes spotting cruising and tailing fish and delivering accurate casts easier, and being mobile provides the opportunity to cover large amounts of water.

 3. If I'm not an expert fly caster, will I still be able to hook fish?